lorenz234/oli-python/README.md

 from oli import OLI
 import os

-# Initialize the client
+# Initialize the client (read only mode doesn't require a private key)
-# Make sure to pull in your private key from an .env file
 oli = OLI(is_production=True)

 # Query attestations for a specific address